srleslie/srleslie.github.io/_posts/2023-08-27-exploring-arm-debug-architecture.md

 Some readers may have doubts about the topology in Figures 1-4, what is DebugBlock?
 It is actually a functional unit independent of the CPU cluster, which separates some debug functions from the cluster and is used with DynamIQ to better support debug over powerdown So, what is 'better support' ?
 What are the issues with the debug architecture in the previous version?
 This is the main issue discussed in this section.

 The introduction to powerdown support has already appeared in the debug section of Arm ARM v7-A. Its meaning is not to debug during core powerdown - which is impossible in any case - but to support debugging of software with power shutdown capability (or software running on an OS with power shutdown capability).
 The so-called 'support' refers to saving some key debug register content, such as control bits related to the power up and down process or information for external debuggers to recognize.
-The loss of this information will result in inconsistent debug settings before and after power outage, or may cause external debuggers to lose their connection to the CPU during power outage, thereby interrupting a complete debugging process.
-Due to the fact that the actions taken by OSPM on power domains are often beyond the control of the debuggers, without powerdown support, it is inevitable that the debugging process will be frequently interrupted by powerdown before the debugging objectives are achieved.
+The loss of this information will result in inconsistent debug settings before and after power outage, or may cause external debuggers to lose their connection to the CPU during power outage, thereby interrupting a complete debug process.
+Due to the fact that the actions taken by OSPM on power domains are often beyond the control of the debuggers, without powerdown support, it is inevitable that the debug process will be frequently interrupted by powerdown before the debug objectives are achieved.

 > Not all debug registers require powerdown saving.
 For information that will not be involved in the power up and down process, relying on the OS Save and Restore process ensures that it will not be lost